 The researchers use an original data set of more than 3,000 criminal cases from archival handwritten court records of the First and Second Courts of the Old Bailey – the London criminal court – from 1918 to 1926, including most importantly the names of all individuals seated on the jury.
 More than half of seated juries in 1921 had at least one female juror and more than 80% of cases in the following years had female jurors.
 But women were less likely to be represented on sex offence cases.

 To avoid biases due to such potential selection, the main empirical analysis is based on a comparison of verdicts from the full set of trials before and after the introduction of the reform.
 The estimated effect therefore encompasses many potential mechanisms.
 The most obvious is that eligibility leads directly to female representation on juries, thereby affecting deliberations and decisions.

 But the reform may also indirectly affect verdicts even in cases in which women are not seated on the jury.
 This could occur, for example, if the judge makes comments to the entire jury pool about whether the nature of the case is ''sensitive'' for female ears or if pre-trial selection is focused on striking potential female jurors, which could affect the resulting distribution of seated male jurors.

-''A Jury of Her Peers: The Impact of the First Female Jurors on Criminal Convictions'' by Shamena Anwar, Patrick Bayer, and Randi Hjalmarsson is published in the February 2019 edition of The Economic Journal.
+''A Jury of Her Peers: The Impact of the First Female Jurors on Criminal Convictions'' by Shamena Anwar, Patrick Bayer, and Randi Hjalmarsson is forthcoming in The Economic Journal.